-Students can use High Mountain Fitness Gym which is located at 669 Main Street.
+Students can use High Mountain Fitness Gym which is located at 730 Lincoln Street.
 High Mountain Fitness provides weights, machines, treadmills.
 Students must follow all of the rules determined by High Mountain Fitness, or they will lose the privilege to use the facility.
-Students may not take visitors or alumni to use the gym without the written permission of the Director of Student Life.
+Students may not take visitors or alumni to use the gym with the College's account.